unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 Instead of using a merge commit, rebasing rewrites history by creating new commits for each of the original feature branch commits.

+Never rebase commits that have been shared with others.
+If you have already pushed commits up to Github... do not rebase them unless you are positive no one on the team is using those commits.